orcwg/cra-hub/faq.md

 <details>
     <summary><strong><a name="faq-tmp-170" href="#faq-tmp-170">tmp-170.</a> Can an open source project be WITHOUT an <em>open-source software steward</em>?</strong></summary>

-Yes, an open source project can be without an _open-source software steward _.
-In fact, most open source projets won't have one.
-It is possible there is no organisation with the purpose or objective of systematically providing support on a sustained basis for the development.
-If someone (e.g a company) uses code from the project in their product, the company is a manufacturer (as defined in the CRA), but no one becomes a steward based on fact the company uses project code.
+No. Most open source projects will not have a steward.

+A steward must be a "legal person" (Art.
+3), such as a company, and most open source projects are not supported by a company.

+The stewarding organization must also have "the purpose or objective of systematically providing support on a sustained basis" (Art.
+3) and their software must be "ultimately intended for commercial activities" (recital 19).
+Organizations who do not meet those tests will also not be considered stewards.

 > Status: ⚠️ [Draft][]
 | GitHub issue(s): [#170](https://github.com/orcwg/cra-hub/issues/170)